-The Trust sells Units on a continuous basis with Closings of this Offering occurring monthly on the last business day of the month in which the subscriptions are received, and at such other times as the Manager may determine.
-The available funds will be invested in Mortgages and will be used for working capital.
-All organizational expenses and sales commissions or fees paid to registered dealers in connection with the Offering will be paid by the Manager.
-The ongoing expenses of the Trust will be primarily the Manager's Fee, the annual fee payable to the Trustee pursuant to the Declaration of Trust, fees payable to the registrar, payments to the Mortgage Broker under the Mortgage Broker Agreement, certain legal and accounting expenses in connection with meetings of and reporting to Unitholders and Offering expenses, which will be paid by the Trust and other general and administrative expenses.
-Investments in Mortgages will be made as set out in "Business of the Trust - Long Term Objectives - Investment Policies".
+The Trust sells Units on a continuous basis with Closings of this Offering occurring monthly on the last Business Day of the month in which the subscriptions are received, and at such other times as the Manager may determine.
+The available funds will be invested in Mortgages and used for expenses associated with the making of the investments.
+All organizational expenses and sales commissions or fees paid to Dealers in connection with the Offering will be paid by the Manager.
+The ongoing expenses of the Trust will be primarily the Manager's Fee, the annual fee payable to the Trustee pursuant to the Declaration of Trust, fees payable to SGGG as registrar and transfer agent, fees payable to SGGG pursuant to the Services Agreement, payments to the Mortgage Broker under the Mortgage Broker Agreement, legal and accounting expenses in connection with the ongoing operation of the Trust and other Trust related matters, such as meetings of and reporting to Unitholders, Offering expenses, which will be paid by the Trust and other general and administrative expenses.
+Investments in Mortgages will be made as set out in "The Trust - Long Term Objectives - Investment Policies".
 Pending investment in Mortgages, the net proceeds will be invested in Authorized Interim Investments.
 The Manager will invest the available funds of this Offering in Mortgages as suitable opportunities arise.

 Assuming min.
 Offering Assuming max.
-Offering A Amount to be raised by this Offering \$0 \$375,000,000 (1) В Selling commissions and fees \$0 \$0 С Estimated Offering costs (e.g., legal, accounting and audit) \$0 \$0 D Net Proceeds: $D = A - (B+C)$ \$0 \$375,000,000 Е Additional sources of funding required \$0 \$0 F Working capital deficiency (3) \$0 \$0 G Total: $G = (D+E) - F$ \$0 \$375,000,000
+Offering A Amount to be raised by this Offering \$0 \$375,000,000 (1) В Selling commissions and fees \$0 \$0 С Estimated Offering costs (e.g., legal, accounting and audit) \$0 \$0 D Net Proceeds: $D = A - (B+C)$ \$0 \$375,000,000 Е Additional sources of funding required \$0 \$0 F Working capital deficiency (2) \$0 \$0 G Total: $G = (D+E) - F$ \$0 \$375,000,000

-- (1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$60,000,000 in the next 12 months. - Amounts drawn from time to time on the Lender's Loan are not included in calculating working capital deficiency.
+- (1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$50,000,000 in the next 12 months. - (2) Amounts drawn from time to time on the Lender's Loan are not included in calculating working capital deficiency.
 The Lender's Loan is an operating line of credit used to manage cash flows and as part of the investment program.
 It is regularly utilized to make Mortgage loans and to pay expenses in advance of receiving proceeds of Mortgage repayments and sales and from the proceeds of the sale of Units and hence fluctuates regularly.